 Later reports had stated that he had to go to the hospital for further evaluation ahead of the upset win over Ole Miss the following week.
 He also described the injury as a freak accident and downplayed any durability concerns.

-Not having the exact mechanism of injury or any additional details makes it incredibly difficult to clearly identify a risk.
+Not having the exact mechanism of injury or any additional details made it incredibly difficult to clearly identify a risk.
 The reports also suggest he was in the hospital for several days as the Ohio game was on 9/21 and the Ole Miss game was played on 9/28 with Hairston texting his teammates to “continue to work.”

 If this was a SC joint sprain that required further assessment due to an aggravation in practice, this would at least make sense to miss the extended time.
 In 2019, Tyreek Hill suffered a posterior SC joint sprain and missed four games before returning.
 In 2012, Danny Amendola suffered the same injury and missed three games.
 Both later required a brief hospitalization to correct the issue.
-Considering this was college, Hairston may have wanted to wait til he was fully healthy in order to mark his return to play especially with the Wildcats dealing with a losing record.

 I would like to wish Maxwell Hairston a warm welcome to the city of Buffalo and to remain healthy this season.